chrislemke/ChatFred/README.md

 - **Always read out reply**: If enabled, ChatFred will read out all replies automatically.
 Default: `off`.
 - **Always save conversation to file**: If enabled, all your request and ChatFred's replies will automatically be saved to a file (`{File directory}/ChatFred.txt`).
 Only available for InstructGPT.
 Default: `off`.
 - **File directory**: Custom directory where the 'ChatFred.txt' should be stored.
 Default to the user's home directory (`~/`).
+- **Paste response to frontmost app**: If enabled, the response will be pasted to the frontmost app.
+If this feature is switched on, the response will not be shown in [Large Type](https://www.alfredapp.com/help/features/large-type/).
+Default: `off`.
 - **Always copy to clipboard**: If enabled, all of ChatFred's replies will be copied to the clipboard automatically.
 Default: `on`.
 - **Image size**: The size of the by DALL·E 2 generated image.
 Default: `512x512`.
-- **Paste response to frontmost app**: If enabled, the response will be pasted to the frontmost app.
-Default: `off`.
 - **Show notifications**: Shows all notifications provided by the workflow.
 For this, to work System notifications must be activated for Alfred.
 Default: `on`.
 - **Show ChatGPT is thinking message**: Shows the message: "💭 Stay tuned...
 ChatGPT is thinking" while OpenAI is processing your request.
 Default: `on`.